adap/flower/datasets/doc/source/how-to-use-with-local-data.rst

   mnist/test/1/unique_name.png
   mnist/test/2/unique_name.png

-Then the path you can give is `./mnist`.
+Then, the path you can give is `./mnist`.

 .. code-block:: python